 - NIDCR supports research training and career development programs for individuals at various stages of their careers, from high school students to independent scientists.

 - NIDCR shares research findings with the public, health care professionals, researchers, and policy makers.
 Institute staff also produce health information for consumers as well as dentists, physicians, and other health care providers.

 Read about our research priorities in the NIDCR Strategic Plan

 Martha J. Somerman, DDS, PhD

-The Institute distributes about 75% of its research funding to grantees at universities, dental schools, and medical schools, primarily in the United States.
+The Institute distributes about 75% of its research funding to grantees at universities, dental schools, medical schools, and small businesses, primarily in the United States.

 NIDCR funds approximately 770 grants, 6,500 researchers, 350 trainees, and 200 organizations.

 NIDCR headquarters are located on the NIH campus in Bethesda, MD, just 10 miles outside Washington, DC.